Tshianeo/Covid-Data-Exploration-SQL/README.md

-# Covid-Data-Exploration-SQL

-SQL data exploration project using COVID-19 dataset.
-Includes joins, aggregations, CTEs, and window functions.
+# Covid-19 Data Exploration Using SQL

+This project explores global COVID-19 data using SQL Server to analyze infection trends, mortality rates, and vaccination progress across different countries.

+---

 ## 🎯 Problem Statement

-The goal of this project is to analyze global COVID-19 data to understand infection trends, death rates, and vaccination progress across countries.
+The objective of this project is to analyze worldwide COVID-19 data to uncover meaningful insights related to case growth, death percentages, and vaccination trends.
+The analysis focuses on understanding the impact of the pandemic across countries using structured SQL queries.

+---

 ## ❓ Business Questions Explored

-- What percentage of confirmed cases resulted in death?
+- What percentage of confirmed COVID-19 cases resulted in death?
-- Which countries had the highest infection rate relative to population?
+- Which countries had the highest infection rate relative to their population?
+- How did global case numbers evolve over time?
-- How did vaccination numbers grow over time?
+- How did vaccination numbers grow over time by country?
 - What is the rolling total of vaccinations per country?

+---

-## 🛠 Tools Used
+## 🛠 Tools & Technologies Used

 - SQL Server
-- Microsoft Excel
+- Microsoft Excel (Data Source)
+- T-SQL
 - Window Functions
+- Common Table Expressions (CTEs)
+- Temporary Tables
+- Views
-- CTEs
+- Aggregate Functions
 - Joins

-- Aggregate Functions
+---

 ## 💡 Skills Demonstrated

-- Data cleaning and transformation
+- Data cleaning and preparation
-- Analytical problem solving
-- Aggregation and grouping
+- Data aggregation and grouping
+- Calculating percentages and rates
+- Time-series trend analysis
-- Advanced SQL queries
+- Advanced SQL techniques (Window Functions, CTEs)
-- Use of window functions (SUM OVER, PARTITION BY)
+- Creating reusable views for reporting
+- Structured analytical problem-solving